 How many bottles of wine can you bring on Royal Caribbean?

-Royal Caribbean allows its passengers to bring up to two bottles of wine per statertoom onboard their cruise on embarkation day.
+Royal Caribbean allows its passengers to bring one (1) 750 mL bottle, per adult of drinking age, per sailing on embarkation day.

 Each bottle of wine may be up to 750ml in size and should be brought on in your carry-on luggage.
 Do not put the wine in your checked luggage.